Translation in the Wild: What Explains the Origin of LLMs’ Translation Abilities?

 Despite the presence of trace amounts of translation pairs in the non-overlapping token windows---chunks of text consumed by LLMs in single forward passes during pretraining---and their significance in generating LLMs’ translation abilities, most of the multilingual content in the training data comes in the form of monolingual documents found in different parts of the internet.
 Documents such as news articles or Wikipedia pages in different languages are generally expected to contain semantically identical or closely similar sentences.
 However, these sentences do not come neatly aligned in pairs, and they are unlikely to appear together within a single sliding context window used during pre-training (typically 4–100K tokens at the time of writing).

 We have already noted (Section \ref{how-llms-translate}) that LLMs are capable of learning shared multilingual or language-neutral representations during training on semantically related monolingual documents, thanks to the awesome power of distributional semantics.
-In that respect, \emph{Global multilingual learning} in LLMs is similar to cross-lingual representation alignment in mBERT and its variants, but on steroids.
+In that respect, \emph{Global multilingual learning} in LLMs is similar to cross-lingual representation alignment in mBERT \citep{devlin_bert_2019}, mBART \citep{liu-etal-2020-multilingual-denoising}, and its variants,\footnote{And, indeed, in earlier, pre-LLM static-embedding settings; e.g. \citealt{mikolov2013exploitingsimilaritieslanguagesmachine} exploited the potential of efficient learning of linear mappings between the monolingual embedding spaces in simple frameworks such as Skip-gram and CBOW.
+I am grateful to Michael Carl for reminding me of this important historical precedent.} but on steroids.
 For example, real-world facts (dates, names, places) tend to appear repeatedly across languages, so the model continuously refines how these concepts are expressed in their respective monolingual contexts.
 If an LLM sees an article in English about climate change and another in German about ‘Klimawandel’ with overlapping terminology and structure, it can infer \emph{Global alignment} between them.
 In general, when it encounters a text in language A that is very similar to a text in language B it saw earlier, the only way to reduce perplexity (prediction error) is to internally link those two contexts.
 Over many such occurrences, the model might cluster representations of sentences by meaning rather than by language.
 Importantly, this kind of Global learning (alignment, clustering) does \emph{not} happen as a result of scanning single translation instances and adjusting the attention and other model weights in response.
 Rather, it happens in the course of repeated readjustment of the weights throughout multiple training steps.

 Of course, the model occasionally stumbles upon “needles in a haystack”---training instances containing exact translation pairs.
 When this happens, the model may exploit the multilingual embeddings already learned from the previous steps to better align bilingual context present in a current \emph{Local} context window.
 And then it may, in turn, leverage this \emph{Local alignment} to improve its global cross-lingual representation potential at the next step.